How do I know I've had an invitation to attend the ceremony?

 Yes, we will provide all our graduands with instructions for the day through our online booking system.
 Instructions will be part of your booking summary email – please remember to bring this with you on the day.
 An outline of the day is also available on our website.

 Please collect your tickets first and make your way to gowning, before proceeding to the official photography.
 Please allow ample time to do this, prior to making your way to the auditorium.
-There will be up to 4,000 people celebrating their success on 19 March 2013, and the Barbican will therefore be very busy throughout the day.
+It is expected that there will be more than 3,000 people celebrating their success on Tuesday 8 March 2016, and the Barbican will therefore be very busy throughout the day.
 It is important that you carefully follow the instructions provided to ensure that everyone attending the Graduation Ceremony has a pleasant day.

 The Graduation Ceremony is a formal event but we like our graduates to feel comfortable and confident in what they wear.